Ensure Academic Growth

 Repeated Addition to Multiplication Expressions

-Once your little learners have aced up their knowledge of writing repeated addition sentences, the next step is to teach them about multiplication expressions.
+Once your little learners have aced writing repeated addition sentences, the next step is to teach them about multiplication expressions.
 Let’s consider this example:

 4 groups of 5 turtles